 The Foiano della Chiana Carnival or Carnevale di Foiano della Chiana is an annual pre-Lenten carnival and one of the most important events in Italy, famous for its spectacular floats, festive atmosphere and historical tradition!
 This carnival also happens to be one of the oldest carnivals in Italy, as its celebrations were documented back in 1539!

-Foiano della Chiana Carnival occurs in the city of Foiano della Chiana in Tuscany, Italy.
+Foiano della Chiana Carnival occurs in the city of Foiano dell Chiana in Tuscany, Italy.
 This pretty medieval village comes alive every year and the spirit of carnival brings tradition, folklore, fun and colour to both the locals and visitors, in a celebration that attracts everyone, young and old alike!

 When one thinks of carnival they may think about Rio and its samba schools or Venice and its beautiful masks, or Viareggio and its amazing floats, but in Foiano della Chiana, the essence of carnival is the historical significance and the deep-seated feeling inside the people who live in this town.
 In Foiano, carnival is a personal thing, it’s a part of every inhabitant and an eternal gift for those who have the good fortune to experience it.

 On five festive Sundays, this small Tuscan village transforms into an open-air theatre that brings the ancient art of papier-mache to life!
 Every year during carnival, the famous papier-mache floats are paraded through the streets creating an eye-popping spectacle!
-Foiano della Chiana Carnival was derived from ancient medieval rituals created to appease the local townsfolk and create a joyous atmosphere to bring in the New Year.
+Foiano dell Chiana Carnival was derived from ancient medieval rituals created to appease the local townsfolk and create a joyous atmosphere to bring in the New Year.

 Putignano Carnival | Italy’s Longest Running Carnival